agalindom/Seattle-Airbnb-Analysis/README.md

 4) Using the location of each listing, what are the differences in the listing geographical distribution based on the occupancy?

+5) Is being a superhost a factor for more bookings?

 ## Libraries

 The libraries needed to run this notebook are: pandas, numpy, matplotlib, seaborn, wordcloud, collections, PIL, and IPython